DennisSchenkel/PP4-Cityfur/README.md

 - git add filename - Select the files that should be uploaded and updated to the GitHub repository.
 - git commit -m "commit message" - Commenting the commit to better understand the changes in this specific commit.
 - git push - Upload the commit to GitHub.

+### Cloudinary

+For using Cloudinary as a hosting provider for images, the following steps have to be conducted:
+- Create a Cloudinary account.
+- Login and visit the Cloudinary user account.
+- On the bottom left side, click on the gear symbol.
+- On the top left, click on "API Keys".
+- Click "Generate New API Key" on the top right.
+- Update the Django settings.py with API key.
+- Use the API in the Heroku deployment settings like described in the next step.

 ### Heroku Deployment